IBM/IBMInclusiveITLanguage/README.md

 Language changes constantly.
 The language of Chaucer and Shakespeare is notably different from the language of today.
 The meaning of words shifts from century to century and even from decade to decade.
 The word "meat" used to mean any food.
 "Nice" once meant foolish while "silly" meant worthy.
 More recently, words like "sick" and "ghost" have taken on new meanings.
 Word choices reflect social change as well.
 The word "mankind" has been gradually falling out of use, and the once-common word "workman" has largely been replaced by "worker".
 Our world changes constantly and we change along with it.
 Language, as the tool we use to express ourselves, has to change along with us in order to serve our needs.

 ## **How far will this go?**
 These changes are being made thoughtfully after consultation with diverse people and subject matter experts.
 Only those terms that are offensive and perpetuate bias are being addressed.
 For example, "master" when used in conjunction with slave has been changed.
 However, the terms "master inventor", "golden master", and "mastermind" continue to be fine to use.
-To suggest that the effort will continue into absurdity is harmful and offensive in itself.
-It is dismissive of the effort and can even become a form of harassment.

 ## **In IBM, do changes apply to new content and products only or also to existing products and content?**
 We issue the following advice: